jasnell/sockets-api/README.md

 interface Socket : EventTarget {
   constructor(object SocketInit);

-  ReadableStream stream();
+  readonly attribute ReadableStream readable;
-  Promise<undefined> close(optional any reason);

-  // True if a ReadableStream has been acquired or if a 'socket' event
-  // listener has been added.
-If locked is true, acquiring a ReadableStream
-  // or attaching a 'socket' event listener will fail. readonly attribute locked;
+  readonly attribute WritableStream writable;

+  // Promise that is resolved when the socket connection has been
+  // established.
+This will be dependent on the type of socket
+  // and the underlying protocol.
+For instance, for a TLS socket,
+  // ready would indicate when the TLS handshake has been completed
-  readonly attribute Promise<undefined> ready;
+  // for this half of the connection. readonly attribute Promise<undefined> ready;

+  // Promise that is resolved when the socket connection has closed
+  // and is no longer usable.
   readonly attribute Promise<undefined> closed;

+  // Request immediate and abrupt termination of the socket connection.
+  // Queued inbound and outbound data will be dropped and both the
+  // readable and writable sides will be transitioned into an errored
+  // state.
+The socket's AbortSignal will also signal an abort event Promise<undefined> abort(optional any reason);
+  readonly attribute AbortSignal signal;

   readonly attribute SocketStats stats;
   readonly attribute SocketInfo info;
 }

-enum SocketType{ "tcp", "udp", "tls" }
+enum SocketType{ "tcp", "udp", "tls", "quic" }

+typedef USVString ALPN;
+typedef (SocketType or ALPN) Type;

 // As an alternative to getting a ReadableStream, a socket
-// consumer can attach a SocketDataEven that will receive
+// consumer can attach a SocketDataEvent that will receive
 // chunks of data as they arrive with no backpressure
 // or queuing applied.
 interface SocketDataEvent : Event {